DNWMNCR/JavaForSmallTeams/process/600_agree_the_language_you_use_for_tests.md

 When we talk about "unit" testing, what constitutes a *unit* isn't necessarily that obvious.

-A somewhat circular definition is that a *unit* is the smallest thing it makes sense to test independently.
+A somewhat circular definition is that a *unit* is the smallest thing makes sense to test independently.

 It will often be a single class, but this is not necessarily the case.
-It may make sense to treat a collaboration of classes as a unit (particularly if most of them are non public) or occasionally even a method.
+It may make sense to treat a group of classes as a unit (particularly if most of them are non-public) or occasionally even a method.

 If we accept that a *unit* is a small thing, and that we'll know it when we see it, then we can see that the criteria for being a unit test largely matches the criteria we put forward for the compile suite.